Deepanshu-mani/Discord-clone/README.md

 # Discord Clone

-This is a clone of the Discord front page built using HTML, CSS, and JavaScript.
-This project aims to replicate the design and functionality of the original Discord landing page.
+This is a clone of the Discord front page built using HTML, CSS and Tailwind.
+This project aims to replicate the design of the original Discord landing page.

 ## Live Demo